maaatttt/ubiq/README.md

 - [ ]  Flash OS to microSD card.

   - Use [Etcher](https://www.balena.io/etcher/) to flash the OS to your microSD card.
   - For Raspberry Pi, SSH is disabled by default.
-[Enabled by placing file named **`ssh`** in boot partition of the SD card. ](https://www.raspberrypi.org/documentation/remote-access/ssh/)
+[Enabled by placing an empty file named **`ssh`** in boot partition of the SD card. ](https://www.raspberrypi.org/documentation/remote-access/ssh/)
+  - For Armbian boards, SSH is enabled by default.

 - [ ] If you _must_ use WiFi instead of a wired ethernet connection you can set up the connection inside your OS config utility.
   - Raspberry Pi - `sudo raspi-config`